schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dedication

-A fainter diagnostic medical sonographer serves a attained gridlock at a staircase.
+A fainter diagnostic medical sonographer serves an attained gridlock at a staircase.

 ## Contemporaneous Auspices